opentdf/otdfctl/docs/man/policy/attributes/values/unsafe/reactivate.md

 The Active/Inactive state of the Attribute Definition and Namespace above this Value will NOT be changed.

 Make sure you know what you are doing.

+For more information on attribute values, see the `values` subcommand.